Reducing Risks In Energy Contracts

 New entrants to the market are more likely to offer introductory deals to new customers to encourage them to take capacity.
 In addition, generators may need to sell capacity for their project to secure project funding from the lender.

-When signing an energy contract it is important to be aware of the pricing formula, and the terms of the agreement in the Annexes (attachments to the energy contract), to fully understand the risks.
+When signing an energy contract, it is essential to be aware of the pricing formula and the terms of the agreement in the Annexes (attachments to the energy contract), to understand the risks thoroughly.
 It is also necessary to understand the regional market and know which providers are best positioned in that location to ensure you are always getting the best deal.

 Regulatory Policy and Market Volatility Makes PPA Analysis Essential

-Greater knowledge of energy contracts can help to reduce the risk of outdated agreements.
-Typically switching between competitive short-term contracts can save consumers money.
+Knowledge of energy contracts can help reduce the risk of outdated agreements.
+Typically, switching between competitive short-term contracts can save consumers money.
 However, due to the current uncertainties in the global energy market, we recommend a thorough Request for Proposal process when considering whether to switch suppliers.
 Contact us to discuss the energy procurement process and your corporate strategy in Mexico.
-Mexico Energy Partners provides industrial and multinational companies with the largest energy savings in Mexico.
+Mexico Energy Partners provides industrial and multinational companies with the most significant energy savings in Mexico.